 Sitterback to top

 - Dorning Rasbotham (1730-1791), Writer, antiquarian and artist; High Sheriff of Lancashire.
-Sitter in 1 portrait, Artist of 5 portraits.
+Sitter in 1 portrait, Artist or producer of 5 portraits.

 Artistsback to top